 The development of constipation is multifactorial in that it has been linked with genetic predisposition, low fibre diet, dysbiosis, lack of fluid intake, side effects of medications, lack of exercise, chronic stress, and hormone imbalance.
 Mindfulness addresses the psychosocial practices (cognitive and emotional) that could be contributing to your constipation.
 Mindfulness training has been shown to have a therapeutic effect on IBS related symptoms which includes constipation by reducing stress.
 Psychological factors can certainly influence gut activity and contribute to or exacerbate bowel symptoms such as constipation.
 In a study published in the journal Gastroenterology and Hepatology, mindfulness-based therapy demonstrated long-term efficacy among patients suffering from Irritable Bowel Syndrome.2

-The mindfulness-based multi-component approach decreased symptoms of IBS, through the mental skills of mindfulness, which include awareness of breathing process, conscious eating and other daily practices.
-Many cognitive disorders such as anxiety, depression, ADHD, and bipolar disorder present with GI symptoms alongside neurological ones, such as changes in bowel movements, dysbiosis, gastro oesophageal reflux disease (GERD), and leaky gut.
+In this study, the mindfulness-based multi-component approach appeared to decrease symptoms of IBS through the mental skills of mindfulness, which include awareness of the breathing process, conscious eating, and other daily practices.
+Many cognitive disorders such as anxiety, depression, ADHD, and bipolar disorder also present with GI symptoms such as changes in bowel movements, dysbiosis, gastro oesophageal reflux disease (GERD), and leaky gut.

-The effects of mindfulness practices on gut bacteria have been poorly studied in comparison to probiotic, prebiotic, and antibiotic interventions, however new research looking at the gut-brain axis, is shedding light on the connection between our gut and our mind.
+The effects of mindfulness practices on gut bacteria have been poorly studied in comparison to probiotic, prebiotic, and antibiotic interventions, however, new research looking at the gut-brain axis, is shedding light on the connection between our gut and our mind.
 The gut and the brain communicate with each other through the vagus nerve, via the enteric nervous system.
-This gut brain axis was first discovered in a study by Sudo and colleagues in 2004, whereby they found that germ-free mice had an impaired stress response, causing an exaggerated HPA-axis (hypothalamic-piuitary-adrenal-axis - our central stress response sytem) reaction to stressful stimuli.
+A particular interest in the gut brain axis was sparked after a study by Sudo and colleagues in 2004, which found that germ-free mice had an impaired stress response, causing an exaggerated HPA-axis (hypothalamic-piuitary-adrenal-axis - our central stress response sytem) reaction to stressful stimuli.
 After colonisation with a Bifidobacteria species they were able to normalise the stress response.
 In other studies looking at the effects of stress on the gut, preliminary research shows that the microbiota is a key facilitator of stress adaptation and that they bi-directionly communicate and influence one another.